 Next, we will have to reinstall Dropbox.
 Head to the following URL “https://www.dropbox.com/install” and have Dropbox download.
 Once installed, you’ll have the Dropbox desktop app in your menu bar on Mac, and a Dropbox folder on your computer.
 Any changes you make to the Dropbox application are automatically synced to your account on dropbox.com.

 Once you have downloaded it, you should be able to find the DropboxInstaller.dmg in your Mac’s Downloads location defined.
 Open the file to start your Dropbox download app as shown below.
 Double-click on the Dropbox icon in the installer window

 As you can see below, DropBox is being downloaded.

-Next, a warning sign will be displayed as shown below cautioning you that Dropbox is an app downloaded from the internet:
+Following that, a warning sign will appear, as displayed below, cautioning you that Dropbox is an application downloaded from the internet:

 – To proceed, click on “Open” to start the installation process